-The Community Advisors on Research Design and Strategies (CARDS)® experience is a unique and exciting way to get valuable, candid feedback on how to make materials easier to understand, more inviting, and accessible for people in your project.
+The Community Advisors on Research Design and Strategies (CARDS)® experience is a unique and exciting way to get valuable, candid feedback on how to make materials clearer, more engaging and easier to read for people in your project.
 The CARDS® service is valuable for any research or project that involves people (“human subjects”) and is available in-person or by teleconference.

 - recruitment materials and strategies